 - Weather damage

 One of the deciding factors for whether or not you should drop full coverage on your car is the value of the car you are driving.
-There are a lot of factors that go into determining the value of your vehicle.
+While it’s usually quite easy to determine the value of your vehicle by looking at the Kelly Blue Book value or simply comparing it to other similar cars on the market, there are actually a lot of other factors that go into determining your vehicle’s value.

 Some of the things to consider are: